-The university is incorporated in the State of Missouri and is certified to operate by the Missouri Coordinating Board for Higher Education.
-Website: http://dhe.mo.gov.
+The university is incorporated in the State of Missouri and is authorized to operate as an independent, exempt university by the Missouri Coordinating Board for Higher Education.
+Website: https://dhewd.mo.gov/public-and-independentcolleges.php

 Memberships

 Global University is a member of the Alliance for Assemblies of God Higher Education (AAGHE), the American Association of Collegiate Registrars and Admissions Officers (AACRAO), the Asia / Pacific Theological Association (APTA), the Association for Pentecostal Theological Education in Africa (APTEA), and the Council for Advancement and Support of Education (CASE).